 The Company offers a standard warranty on product sales generally for a one to two-year period, however, the Company has offered longer warranty periods, ranging from three to four years, in order to meet competition or meet customer demands.
 The Company provides for the estimated cost of the future warranty claims on the date the product is sold.
 Total accrued warranty is included in Other Accrued Liabilities and Other liabilities on the balance sheet.
-The activity in the warranty accrual during the year ended December 31, 2015 is summarized as follows:
+The activity in the warranty accrual during the years ended December 31, 2016 and 2015 is summarized as follows:

+December 31, 81,

-ember , 2015
+2016 2015

-Accrual at beginning of year \$ 48
+Accrual at beginning of year \$ 226 \$ 48

-Acquired in asset purchase 265
+Acquired in asset purchase - 265

-Additions charged to warranty expense 98
+Additions charged to warranty expense 196 98

-Expiring warranties/claimed satisfied (185)
+Expiring warranties/claimed satisfied (307) (185)

-Total 226
+Total 115 226

-Less: current portion (168)
+Less: current portion (102) (168)

-\$ 58
+\$ 13 \$ 58